 We've developed a useful checklist to help you promote vaccination to Aboriginal patients:

-Consider including web links to patient COVID-19 vaccine information in your SMS message, such as these Q&As and
+Consider including web links to patient COVID-19 vaccine information in your SMS messages, such as these fact sheets or website.

-Use your practice software prompts and action lists to identify Aboriginal patients during consultations and ask whether they have been vaccinated for COVID-19.
+Use your practice software prompts and action lists to identify Aboriginal patients during consultations and ask if they have any questions about COVID-19 vaccination.

 Access information to help you